ktuna26/ACL-Multi-Stream-Inference/README.md

-# ACL Single Stream Inference
+# ACL Multi Stream Inference

 ## Introduction
 This sample demonstrates how the `ACL Single Stream Inference` program to use the OpenCV and ACL to perform the `yolov3 (caffe)` object detection.